docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 toString()
 listItemObj.toString()

 For ListItem controls only.
-Retrieves the value of this item’s text property as a string.
+Retrieves the value of this item's text property as a string.
 Returns a String.
 valueOf()
 listItemObj.valueOf()

 For ListItem controls only.
-Retrieves the index number of this item in the parent list’s items array.
+Retrieves the index number of this item in the parent list's items array.
 Returns a Number.

 List control object functions